Your privacy is our policy. See our new Privacy Policy.

 Ask The UMC series provides insight into legislation that went into effect immediately after the 2024 General Conference and major changes that will go into effect beginning in January, 2025.
 Graphic by Laurens Glass, United Methodist Communications.

 The United Methodist Church is forging a new identity beginning with actions taken at the 2020/2024 General Conference in Charlotte, North Carolina (April 23-May 3, 2024).
-This series will explore in some detail what elements of this new identity are already in effect, which will go into effect in January 2025, and what will go into effect beginning in late spring 2026 should 31 proposed constitutional amendments be ratified by the annual conferences in the coming months.
+This series explores in some detail what elements of this new identity.

-Part 4-6 will address the Revised Social Principles, the deletion of disaffiliation legislation, and the mandate to create processes for reaffiliation, which go into effect on January 1, 2025.
+Part 4-6 address the Revised Social Principles, the deletion of disaffiliation legislation, and the mandate to create processes for reaffiliation, which took effect on January 1, 2025.

-Part 7 will address the process of regionalization, assuming the 28 constitutional amendments required to do so are ratified, and the work on the Global Book of Discipline that still lies ahead.
+Part 7 (coming Fall 2025) will address the process of regionalization, assuming the 28 constitutional amendments required to do so are ratified, and the work on the Global Book of Discipline that still lies ahead.

 Part 1: Decentering the United States: The United States Regional Committee